verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Thinly veiled conduit for my philosophical opinions.
 - [ ] I hope this email blows your tits clean off
 - [ ] I hope this email finds you before I do.
+- [ ] 7th best mosquito murderer in a family of 4.